ellafreudenberger/Ella-s-Wordle/README.md

 5. If all 5 letters guessed result in green tiles, then the right word has been guessed successfully.

 Tip: Do not waste a guess on the same word twice in 1 game or on a word that doesn’t exist in the Oxford English Dictionary.
 New functions will be implemented on the next game update to block these guesses and improve the user-experience.

+Coding Sources:

+(2020, February 11).
+Z Index in CSS: What it Is and What it Does.
+Free Code Camp. https://www.freecodecamp.org/news/z-index-in-css-what-it-is-and-what-it-does/#:~:text=Z%20Index%20(%20z%2Dindex%20),%2C%20or%20position%3Afixed%20).

+(2020, March 1).
+How to Build a Wordle Clone in JavaScript.
+Free Code Camp. https://www.freecodecamp.org/news/build-a-wordle-clone-in-javascript/